-A roundup of some recent Arkham Horror: The Card Game announcements, previews, community postings and other items of interest.
+A roundup of some Arkham Horror: The Card Game announcements, previews, community postings and other items of interest from the past week.

 The biggest news of the week was that the Return to the Dunwich Legacy upgrade expansion released on Thursday.
 I’m currently working on my first run through the updated campaign, using a Minh and Leo pairing to play two-handed solo.
 It’s still early – I’m only through The Miskatonic Museum – but so far I’m enjoying the experience.
 I’ve especially liked what I’ve seen so far of the set’s “replacement” encounter sets.

 Return to the Dunwich Legacy does have an unfortunate production issue that was spotted pretty quickly after its release, discussed over on this thread on BoardGameGeek.
 It’s not so much an issue with Return as it is with the Dunwich Mythos Packs; it has to do with a cosmetic change that was made at some point in the past to the unrevealed sides of certain location cards in The Miskatonic Museum, The Essex County Express, and Where Doom Awaits.
 Early printings of these Mythos Packs featured “blank circle” symbols in the upper left-hand corners of certain locations.
 These circles were removed in later printings.
 Return to the Dunwich Legacy uses the “no circle” design for its location cards, so if you have an early printing of one of these Mythos Packs then you’ll be able to tell when an unrevealed card is from Return.

 On the left is an Exhibit Hall from Return to the Dunwich Legacy.
 On the right is an Exhibit Hall from an early printing of The Miskatonic Museum.
 Note the tell-tale circle in the upper left.